haxetink/tink_hxx/README.md

 # HXX = JSX - JS + HX

-This library provides a parser for JSX-like syntax in Haxe.
-To use it, you must write a generator yourself.
-See [`vdom.VDom.hxx` in js-virtual-dom](https://github.com/back2dos/js-virtual-dom) for an example.
-Each generator leads to a slightly different flavor of the language.
-Here you will find all the features available in HXX, but note that every flavor may handle things a bit differently.
+This library provides a parser for JSX-like syntax in Haxe, as well as a generator.
+The documentation below describes the syntax permitted by the parser and the semantics used by the generator.
+You may roll your own generator on top of the parsed syntax tree (see `tink.hxx.Node`), in which case other rules apply.

 ## Interpolation